Get a social care assessment

 If you qualify for support

 If you're entitled to some care and support services at home, we'll work out how much this will cost.
 There is a charge for adult social care; most people will have to pay something towards the cost of their services.

 We'll do a financial assessment of your circumstances to calculate how much you can afford to pay towards the cost of your care.
-Read more about financial assessments or use our online contributions calculator to work out how much you may need to pay.
+Read more about financial assessments or use our online contributions calculator below to work out how much you may need to pay.

 Based on your financial circumstances you may need to pay all, some, or nothing towards the cost of your care.
 When we've worked this out, we'll tell you how much money's available to cover the cost of your care.
 This amount is called your 'personal budget' and it's made up of your contribution and ours towards your care.

 If you don't qualify for support

 If you don't qualify for help from us because you don't meet the national criteria for care, we'll still give you information and advice.
 We can also put you in touch with services in the community that may be able to help you.
 Some of these services are free; some you'll need to pay for.